 3. Requests received

-The ATIP Office has received and processed two privacy requests during the period covered by this report.
-In both cases, information was disclosed in part as Section 26 of the Act was applied to some of the information.
+The ATIP Office has received and processed one privacy request during the period covered by this report.
+In this case, no information was disclosed as Section 25 of the Act was applied to the information.

-A complaint made pursuant to the Privacy Act in the previous reporting period was resolved during the period covered by this report.
-The Office of the Privacy Commissioner concluded that the complaint was not well-founded.
+No complaint made pursuant to the Privacy Act was received during the period covered by this report.

 5. Use and disclosure